 When designing anchors for use in a concrete substrate, it is important to understand the impact of ‘cracked concrete’ and its effect on the specification of an anchor.
 Concrete as a material is inherently strong in compression, but weak in tension in comparison.
 For this reason, steel reinforcement is positioned within the concrete member where the tension zones occur.
-In these tension zones small cracks naturally occur as the concrete deflects under the design load.
-It is these so called ‘micro cracks’ that must be considered within the design and correct specification of concrete anchor.
+In these tension zones, small cracks naturally occur as the concrete deflects under the design load.
+It is these so-called ‘micro-cracks’ that must be considered within the design and correct specification of the concrete anchor.

-On a standard slab over two supports the compression zone will be found in the top of the slab, and the tension zone found in the base of the slab.
-Please see the below image for an example of this.
+On a standard slab over two supports, the compression zone will be found in the top of the slab, and the tension zone found in the base of the slab (as seen below).

 However, in practice, a slab is continuous over multiple supports.
-Over these supports the tension zone is actually located at the top of the slab and in the compression zone at the base meaning the cracked condition will vary throughout a slab depending on the location of supports.
+Over these supports, the tension zone is located at the top of the slab and in the compression zone at the base meaning the cracked condition will vary throughout a slab depending on the location of supports.